 For the technological progress to bring value, we need to make an educated use of it.
 As every-day consumers of data, we are responsible for our interpretation of it.
 Analytical mindset isn’t born, but intentionally learnt.
 Through questioning the data we use, the products we build, and the analysis we see, we change the conversation from passive to engaging.
 I’ve written about data-driven decision making in the past, and that’s just another facet of it: data on its own is no game changer, until we understand it.

 As a practical test, I suggest reviewing the graph below in terms of its legibility.
+It’s a chart created by Gartner to illustrate the Worldwide IT Spending Forecast.
 Hint: it’s colourful nonsense of type 2: unintentionally bad.
 Stacked bar chart is the most emblematic example of poor data visualisation.
 It’s a chart that looks cool at the first sight and wants to say a lot, but fails at achieving either.
 Scarily, it comes as a default choice of visual representation by many top data-viz players in the market.
-Here is an example created by Gartner to illustrate the Worldwide IT Spending Forecast:

 Besides the general trend, what else have we learnt about the spending for IT?
 Are we able to tell by how much “Devices” are supposed to grow in 2018?
 Will there be any growth at all or is the spending heading downwards?
 Better yet, what is the current spending for this category?
 Is it ca. $1,100 or $600?
 Do the categories sum up or do they overlap each other?
 What are their actual values, expressed in US dollars?